Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Experiments

 \section{Experiments}

 We conduct experiments on different ERM problems to examine the efficiency of variant realizations of our framework.
-The problems range from simple binary classification and regression problem (i.e., $c_i \equiv 1$) to problems with complex output structures (i.e., each $c_i$ is different), and from that exact line search can be conducted to that backtracking using Algorithm \ref{alg:linesearch} is applied.
-For each problem, we compare our method with state of the art for that specific problem, and the data is partitioned evenly across machines in terms of the number of non-zero entries, but we did not random shuffle the instances in advance, so it is possible that the data distributions on the machines differ from each other.
+The problems range from binary classification (i.e., $c_i \equiv 1$) to problems with complex output structures (i.e., each $c_i$ is different), and from that exact line search can be conducted to that backtracking using Algorithm \ref{alg:linesearch} is applied.
+For each problem, we compare our method with the state of the art, and the dataset is partitioned evenly across machines in terms of the number of data points without randomly shuffling the instances in advance, so it is possible that the data distributions on different machines vary.

-For the case $c_i \equiv 1$, we consider two linear classification tasks.
-Regarding the situation of larger $c_i$, we take SSVM as the exemplifying application.
+For the case of $c_i \equiv 1$, we consider two linear classification tasks.
+To evaluate the situation of larger $c_i$, we take SSVM as the exemplifying application.